 Besides the EU AI Act, three acts have been adopted which regulate AI in Denmark.

 The third act - the Act amending the working environment act - regulates The Danish Working Environment Authority's use of AI in relation to their tasks as the supervisory authority overseeing compliance with work environment regulation.
 The amendment act seeks to support and ease the Authority's work in relation thereto.
 In the legislation's preparatory work, it is mentioned that the regulation will allow for the Danish Working Environment Authority to use an AI assistant as a decision-support tool, which, based on the information collected during an inspection visit, can prepare a draft administrative decision.
-The act will become applicable on the 1st of July 2025.
+The act has been applicable since the 1st of July 2025.

 The Danish Data Protection Agency has published guidelines related to public authorities’ processing of personal data in relation to AI, albeit in the light of the GDPR and not AI regulation.
 Moreover, the Danish Data Protection Agency has issued an opinion on a public authority’s use of an AI profiling tool (in the light of the GDPR).
-Additionally, the Danish Data Protection Agency has published a template for DPIAs in relation to AI.
+The Danish Data Protection Agency has also published a template for DPIAs in relation to AI.

 The Agency for IT and Learning ("Styrelsen for IT og Læring") has published guidelines related to educational institutions' use of AI which focuses on both the AI Act and the GDPR.
 Although the guidelines' target audience is educational institutions, the guidelines provide a general introduction to the compliance work associated with AI systems in relation to the AI Act and the GDPR.
 The guidelines include a checklist in schedule B ("bilag B") which provides a general overview of the central obligations in the AI Act and the GDPR when deploying AI systems.